 The following is covered by Medicare:

-- Part of the cost of seeing a GP or specialist*
+- Part or all of the cost of seeing a GP or specialist

 - Most prescription medicines

-*You may have to pay a portion of the cost out of pocket (or with private health insurance) if the specialist charges more than the Medical Benefits Schedule (MBS) fee.
+You may have to pay a portion of the cost out-of-pocket (or with private health insurance) if your doctor or specialist charges more than the Medical Benefits Schedule (MBS) fee.

 What does Medicare not cover?